 And then the lights went down…..
 WOW, just WOW it was absolutely fantastic.
 We have seen a lot of productions locally, at the West End, London and on Broad Street, New York.
 This is definitely in my top 5 along with Miss Saigon, Les Miserables, Madam Butterfly, Carmen and the Lion King.
 It was outstanding.
 For saying a lot of the leading roles were children it was remarkable.
 These kids were out of this world.
 Miss Hannigan was played by Meera Syal, a British comedian from Goodness Gracious Me who was excellent.

 Lumiere London – Light Festival

 After the theatre we had promised to take Freddie to Hamleys.
 But we knew we didn’t have too long as we were going to miss the train.
 It was dark by this time and as soon as we got to Regent Street we knew there was something strange going on.
 There were lots of people (more than normal) and people were walking in the road.
 So I of course feared the worst, but luckily we asked someone who told us it was the Lumiere Festival.
 I had never even heard of it but it is the biggest festival of light in London.
 Open between 18-21st January, how lucky were we!

 We ran into Hamleys and did every floor in about 15 minutes.
 So we could get back outside to see what was going on.
 Outside Leicester Square Tube Station, there was a massive bubble suspended in the sky.
 It had lots of different lights being reflected on to it.
 It looked magnificent.

 We managed to get back to Euston in plenty of time and we were lucky that we were one of the first on the train as we got seats together!
-It was such a brilliant day, and we can’t wait to go back again soon for another family day out in London.
+It was such a brilliant day.
+We can’t wait to go back again soon for another family day out in London.

 **Disclosure – There may be affiliate links included in this post. **